Note from Connie: Do you feel anxious, overwhelmed or stressed out? Would you like help to calm down, sleep better, and Crush Your Cravings?

 What if if you could quiet your mind, easily relax, cut out insomnia and calm your cravings without taking drugs?

 You may want to try GABA (Gamma-aminobutyric acid, or GABA), a neurotransmitter that sends chemical messages through the brain and the nervous system.
 Recently, I rediscovered GABA, thanks to a nutritionist, who’s helping me with my anxiety over health and housing challenges.
+It’s been shown to be one of the most effective products for sleep.

 First, I’m quoting from Trudy’s post.
 GABA, the calming amino acid: expert opinions: